urre/system-backup-list/readme.md

 # Backup a list of things on your computer to Dropbox

-Just a simple way to backup a list of apps, fonts and packages you have installed on your Mac.
+Just a simple way to backup a list of apps, fonts and packages you have installed on your Mac -> Dropbox.
 Run manually or schedule.
+Simple and for everyone.

 ## Manually